Aj45c/Aj45c/README.md

 ### Hey there ✌

 Hey there!
 My name is Anthony and I go by He/Him pronouns.
 I'm currently developing my skills as a Software Engineer, though when aren't we all.
-At the moment I am working on enhancing my Secret Fighters application
+At the moment I am working on enhancing my Secret Fighters application.

 ### Skills Learned